How Renovations and Home Improvements Affect Home Insurance

 What Is Contractors Insurance?

-Often called renovation contractor insurance, this is a certificate of insurance that your contractor should have.
+Renovation contractor insurance, or contractors insurance, is a certificate of insurance that your contractor should have.
 Keep a copy of this proof of insurance with your records.
 If subcontractors are also working on your house, make sure they have this coverage too.
 In addition, your contractor should have liability, property and workers compensation insurance.

 Should I Notify My Insurance Agent Before Renovations?